 Some providers do offer induction massages — although I don’t see a lot.
 Induction massage focuses likely on your feet and ankle region.
 Hopefully expectant moms also get a full body massage that helps them relax and feel great too!

 Massage in pregnancy can be a great tool for pregnant moms.
 If you plan to go to a spa, make sure that the providers have been to massage school and are licensed.
 Or, have your partner just rub what feels good.

 If you’re looking to feel more relaxed and calm during your pregnancy, be sure to take a prenatal class.
-Learning how to talk with providers and what to expect will ease a lot of tension in your life.
+Studies show it decreases anxiety throughout your pregnancy.
 This one can be done in just three hours, and it’s guaranteed to get you more prepared.

-Or, if you’re not quite ready for the whole class, check out my free birth prep pack:
+Or, if you’re not quite ready for the whole class, check out my free beginning prenatal class.

 - About the Author

 A nurse since 1997, she has worked in various fields including pediatrics, geriatrics & hospice.